Wireless access at Indiana University and Purdue University

 Instructions for Purdue users at IU

-If you are within range of the IU Guest network, you should be able to make a VPN connection to the Purdue VPN server.
-Connect to IU Guest, and then start your Purdue VPN client or connect to one of the Purdue VPN sites:
+If you are within range of the AT&T wireless network, you should be able to make a VPN connection to the Purdue VPN server.
+If you need help connecting to the SSID , see ARCHIVED: Free connections to AT&T wireless for visitors to IU.
+Then start your Purdue VPN client or connect to one of the Purdue VPN sites:

-Note: This connection allows only access to Purdue resources, not to the Internet in general.
+This connection allows only access to Purdue resources, not to the internet in general.

 Wireless access is widely available on IU campuses.